 At issue is the Stored Communications Act of 1986, which Microsoft says couldn’t possibly have anticipated cloud storage, in which data is meted out across servers all over the globe to reduce costs and increase speed.

 The DoJ contends that emails should be treated as the business records of the company hosting them, by which definition only a search warrant would be needed in order to compel the provision of access to them no matter where they are stored.
 Microsoft argues the emails are the customers’ personal documents and a US warrant does not carry the authority needed to compel the company to hand it over.

 So far, judges in lower courts have consistently ruled against Microsoft, and the case is now progressing to the highest court in the US - the Supreme Court.

 Open Rights Group have signed an amicus briefing prepared by Digital Rights Ireland in this case.
 Many other groups have submitted similar briefings.

-If you want us to keep you informed, or support our work, you can join ORG here.
+If you want to support our work in future legal challenges, you can join ORG here.